nenyeonyema/staticwebsite-and-highly-available-web-app/README.md

-# Cloud-Devops-Projects
-This Repository contains DevOps projects for the ALX-Udacity Nano Degree Cloud DevOps course.
+## This Repository contains DevOps projects for the ALX-Udacity Nano Degree Cloud DevOps course.

 ## Project1--> Static Website.
 This Project was deployed using Amazon Cloudfront service.
 It contains the following snapshots: